profanity-im/profanity/CONTRIBUTING.md

 ## Coding style
 Follow the style already present ;-)

+To make this easier for you we created a `.clang-format` file.
+You'll need to have `clang-format` installed.

+Then just run `make format` before you do any commit.

 ## Pull Requests
 Before submitting a Pull Request please run valgrind and the clang static code analyzer.